davidrawson/CurrencyExchange/README.md

 ### Class Responsibilities

+The factory should just produce a reader.

-The file reader and its factory should just read the file into the hash; they have no need to know of base currencies.
+The file reader should just read the file into the hash; they have no need to know of base currencies.

-The base/home currency and how the filename is entered is probably best declared in the main module, perhaps with getter and setter methods when other currencies and file formats are added.
+The base/home currency and the data filename is probably best declared in the main module, perhaps with getter and setter methods when other currencies and file formats are added.

 The main CurrencyExchange module should call the factory to create the reader and parse to the hash; it is not the job of a calculator class.